RoboStack/robostack.github.io/docs/Contributing.md

 1. Follow the [section for testing the changes locally](#Testing-changes-locally) until before running `vinca`
 2. Modify the yaml file, but just enabling the package you want to create the patch for
 3. Proceed until the end of the section, until running `boa`.
 You can verify that the package compiles in the current state to ensure that any eventually arising problem is only due to your changes, but it is not required.
 4. Start a shell and go inside the repository to be edited.
-It should be located in `<mambaforge root>/envs/robostackenv/conda-bld/<package name>/work/<package name>/src/work`
+It should be located in `$MAMBA_ROOT_PREFIX/envs/robostackenv/conda-bld/<package name>/work/<package name>/src/work`
 5. Apply the changes that you would like to store into the patch
 6. Create a patch file with `git diff > changes.patch`
 7. Check that the patch contains the intended changes
 8. Move the file into the `patches` directory of this repository, renaming it according to the naming convention.
-If the changes are portable across all supported operating system, the file should be called `<package name>.patch`; otherwise, `<package name>.<win/lin/mac>.patch`
+If the changes are portable across all supported operating system, the file should be called `<package name>.patch`; otherwise, `<package name>.<win/linux/osx>.patch`
 9. Rerun `boa` to ensure that the patching succeeds and the package builds without errors
 10. Commit the new file, push to your fork and create a PR